MortenChristiansen/TypeBridge/README.md

 use of the `Map` method, it will become avaiable everywhere regardless if it is supported.

 Mapping to values in tuple types is particularly complex, so it is unlikely to make it into 1.0.

+Mapping to and from interface types is not supported, since C# does not allow you to implement custom convertions for interfaces in either direction.
+This limitation is specific to the root type being mapped, not the properties of child objects.